What is domestic violence?

 - Must surrender all firearms and their firearms licence to the Police for the period of the PSO.

 The PSO also protects any children living with the person at risk, and any conditions of parenting orders or agreements giving access or care by the threatening person are suspended.
 The Police can detain this person for up to two hours to issue and serve the PSO.
 There is no right of appeal.

 If conditions are breached, the Police can take the person into custody and put them before the court.

 The court might:

 - Release them.

 - Direct the Police to issue another PSO.

 - Issue a Temporary Protection Order (if the person at risk does not object).

 It gives everyone an opportunity to calm down and meet with Police and other agencies to talk about improving their situation – and could save a person’s life.
 No criminal convictions result from the issue of a Police Safety Order.

-A protection order is precisely that – a protection order.
-Issued by a court, it surrounds an applicant with a legal shield from the attentions of the violent person.
-The Domestic Violence Act broadens the scope of who can apply for legal protection from domestic violence as well as the behaviour recognised as domestic violence.
-The Domestic Violence Act sends a clear message that domestic violence is not acceptable and that people have the right to be protected from violence in their families and close personal relationships.
+A protection order surrounds an applicant with a legal shield from the attentions of the violent person.
+The Family Violence Act broadens the scope of who can apply for legal protection from domestic violence as well as the behaviour recognized as domestic violence.
+The Family Violence Act sends a clear message that domestic violence is not acceptable and that people have the right to be protected from violence in their families and close personal relationships.